Outbound-Process/.github/.github/ISSUE_TEMPLATE/set-up-github-repository.md

 To create the private repository, some additional information is needed.
 Please fill out the form below (**please only edit it in the original post**, don't copy the content to a new comment or a new issue!) and make sure to stick to the [publishing process](https://wiki.wdf.sap.corp/wiki/display/ospodocs/Create+an+SAP+Open+Source+Project) (starting with task F1) and to adhere to the [publishing guidelines](https://wiki.wdf.sap.corp/wiki/display/ospodocs/OSS+Publishing+Guidelines).

-### 1. Repository Name (mandatory)
+### 1. Project Name (mandatory)
-_The repository name must have been approved beforehand by SAP Branding.
+_The project name must have been approved beforehand by SAP Branding.
 A GitHub issue to initiate this request has already been assigned to you or was already completed.
-If you wish to publish your repository on SAP-samples then the repository name approval process is not required.
-You can find additional information such as [hints and guidelines for repository naming](https://wiki.wdf.sap.corp/wiki/display/ospodocs/Hints+and+Guidelines+for+Project+Naming) and the [complete repository creation process](https://wiki.wdf.sap.corp/wiki/display/ospodocs/Create+an+SAP+Open+Source+Project) on our Wiki page._
+If you wish to publish your repository on SAP-samples then the project name approval process is not required.
+You can find additional information such as [hints and guidelines for project naming](https://wiki.wdf.sap.corp/wiki/display/ospodocs/Hints+and+Guidelines+for+Project+Naming) and the [complete project creation process](https://wiki.wdf.sap.corp/wiki/display/ospodocs/Create+an+SAP+Open+Source+Project) on our Wiki page.
+Please enter the repository name as an answer below._

 ```
 {your answer}